-A new B2B site for the Industrial Automation experts
+A new B2B site for the industrial automation experts

 OMRON Corporation is a world leader in technology designed to solve social issues and improve lives.
-With a global revenue of over $8 billion and 36,000 employees worldwide, OMRON supports a range of industries with advanced technologies and innovative solutions, ranging from automation and electronic components to social infrastructure systems, healthcare and environmental solutions.
+With global revenue of over $8 billion and 36,000 employees worldwide, OMRON supports a range of industries with advanced technologies and innovative solutions, ranging from automation and electronic components to social infrastructure systems, healthcare, and environmental solutions.

-Design & UX Discovery
+Design & UX discovery

-To kick off the project, Dept ran a series of discovery workshops at OMRON’s U.S. headquarters in Chicago.
+To kick off the project, DEPT® ran a series of discovery workshops at OMRON’s U.S. headquarters in Chicago.
 The purpose was to get a better understanding of the current user experience and to identify any particular pain points.